Mayar-ElMallah/Perception-Stack-for-Self-Driving-Cars/README.md

 ## Sliding Window Search and Fitting the Curve with Green Line
 ## Draw Lane
 ## Calculating The Distance of the Car from Center and its Direction
+Now we are going to calculate the center of the lane to find the distance of the car relative to the lane center.
 ## Calculating Radius of Curvature
 ## The Final Image